MPs urge free trade area after Brexit

 - Britain left Efta in 1972 but could rejoin as a pre-cursor to becoming an EEA member

-The committee's 15 tests set a "high bar" for the government but are based are based on the past pledges made by the prime minister and David Davis, said Mr Benn.
+The committee's 15 tests set a "high bar" for the government but are based on the past pledges made by the prime minister and David Davis, said Mr Benn.

 "It is vital that UK businesses are able to continue to trade freely and sell services into our largest market after we leave, without additional costs or burdens or a hard border in Northern Ireland and that we maintain close co-operation on defence, security, data and information-sharing and consumer safety."